MadnessEngineering/Tinker/CONTRIBUTING.md

 }

 3. Testing {
+   - Use `DEBUG=TRUE cargo test -- --nocapture | cat` for detailed debug output
-   - Write unit tests for new features
+   - Add new tests for new functionality
+   - Use meaningful test names that describe the behavior being tested
-   - Update integration tests
+   - Update existing integration and unit tests when modifying behavior
-   - Document test scenarios
+   - Document features by writing tests
-   - Handle edge cases
+   - Bring up possible edge cases
-   - Ensure comprehensive test coverage for complex UI features
-   - Test error handling paths
+   - Test error handling should check for test viability as well as syntax errors.
+   - Ask user if things might need to change dramatically to fix.
    - Verify state synchronization in multi-threaded operations
    - Test cleanup and resource management
 }